kudobuilder/kudo/keps/0009-operator-toolkit.md

 ## Execution State

-## Example Operator
+## Example Framework

 ## Future Work

 ### Allow for other templating engines

-It may the be case that an operator developer does not want to, or cannot leverage the current templating system, either because functionality is not present in the language, or the operator may need to query external systems for value injection.
-We may want to extend our supported templating system to include other rendering laguages (e.g. [cue](https://github.com/cuelang/cue)), or allow an operator to deploy their own rendering engine in the Kubernetes cluster and expose a well defined interface (e.g. defined with Swagger) to KUDO for send rendering requests.
+It may the be case that an framework developer does not want to, or cannot leverage the current templating system, either because functionality is not present in the language, or the framework may need to query external systems for value injection.
+We may want to extend our supported templating system to include other rendering laguages (e.g. [cue](https://github.com/cuelang/cue)), or allow an framework to deploy their own rendering engine in the Kubernetes cluster and expose a well defined interface (e.g. defined with Swagger) to KUDO for send rendering requests.

 The specifications of what this API needs to be is out of scope of this KEP.